Lapin0t/phd-manuscript/main/02_games.typ

         bk(base.inj2 th y. th itree.ret th y))))
   $

-  for some $c$ the chain.
+  for some $c$ the chain #tom[quantifier sur $c$ plus explicitement, ou mieux, l'introduire juste après le "by tower induction"].
 By inspecting the first step of $f th x$, by guardedness we obtain a synchronization and it suffices to prove

   $ (t itree.bind
         kw.fun text(colors.kw, cases(gap: #0.2em,